On Air Now

 “I arrived in the main courtyard of the prison to find the noble company of martyrs marching round it and singing lustily their war-chant while the composer, beaming approbation from an overlooking upper window, beat time in almost Bacchic frenzy with a toothbrush”.

 By the 1930s, Ethel had been made a Dame and was so well-regarded that Beecham conducted a concert to celebrate her 75th birthday at the Royal Albert Hall – and the Queen was in the audience.

-Today, 100 years after the first steps towards women’s suffrage, why not discover the music of this remarkable composer?
+Today, more than 100 years since the first steps towards women’s suffrage, why not discover the music of this remarkable composer?